lorenzoGrivet/ML_project/README.md

 As the latest version of `mujoco-py` is not compatible for Windows explicitly, you may:
 - Try installing WSL2 (requires fewer resources) or a full Virtual Machine to run Linux on Windows.
 Then you can follow the instructions above for Linux.
 - (not recommended) Try downloading a [previous version](https://github.com/openai/mujoco-py/blob/9ea9bb000d6b8551b99f9aa440862e0c7f7b4191/) of `mujoco-py`.
-- (not recommended) Stick to the Google Colab template (see below), which runs on the browser regardless of the operating system.
-This option, however, will not allow you to render the environment in an interactive window for debugging purposes.

----

-### 3. Remotely on Google Colab

-Alternatively, you may also complete the project on [Google Colab](https://colab.research.google.com/):

-- Download the files contained in the `colab_template` folder in this repo.
-- Load the `.ipynb` files on [https://colab.research.google.com/](colab) and follow the instructions on each script to run the experiments.

-NOTE 1: rendering is currently **not** officially supported on Colab, making it hard to see the simulator in action.
-We recommend that each group manages to play around with the visual interface of the simulator at least once (e.g. using a Linux system), to best understand what is going on with the underlying Hopper environment.

-NOTE 2: you need to stay connected to the Google Colab interface at all times for your python scripts to keep training.

 ---